Leeva13/Study/README.md

 This Java project consists of two classes: Decoder and Main.

+Updated:
+Added a message output when decryption fails.
+The findPreviousConsonant method has been optimized.

 In the Decoder class:

 The decodeWord method takes an encoded word as input and determines whether it contains numbers using regular expressions.